Addiction Rehab with Sober Golf

 Rehabilitation from drug or alcohol addiction is serious business.
-The process of detoxing the body from the presence of chemicals and toxins is not for the feint of heart.
+The process of detoxing the body from the presence of chemicals and toxins is not for the faint of heart.
 The active treatment portion of addiction recovery involves layers of multi-modal therapies that require focus, effort, and commitment for a sustained period of weeks or months.
-Which is why sprinkling in a dose of recreational therapy in the form of sober golf is so welcome to those facing down the rehab process.
+This is why sprinkling in a dose of recreational therapy in the form of sober golf is so welcome to those facing down the rehab process.

 You remember in the movie, The Shining, Jack Nicholson’s character typed over and over “All work and no play makes Jack a dull boy.”
-Well there is truth to his maniacal rant—hard work should indeed be balanced with some play.
+Well, there is truth to his maniacal rant—hard work should indeed be balanced with some play.
 It is important to mix in some recreation during the time spent restoring mental and physical health, and addiction rehab with sober golf is a perfect pairing.

 Sober golf is exactly what it says, playing golf without drinking or using drugs.
-It means enjoying the game in the most pure, natural way possible, fully alert and focused while getting sunshine and exercise in the process.
+It means enjoying the game in the purest, most natural way possible, fully alert and focused while getting sunshine and exercise in the process.
 Being outdoors on the course instantly lifts one’s mood, and the camaraderie at the heart of the game adds a positive dose of peer support in recovery.

 How Addiction Rehab With Sober Golf Elevates the Rehab Experience